marciot/mac-tip/README.md

 ![Command Line][mac-screenshot2]

+### Unmounting Volumes

-Start by inserting the disk you want to test.
-The disk will show up in the Finder as an icon; MacOS calls this a "volume".
+A cartridge will show up in the Finder as an icon; MacOS calls this a "volume".
 To prevent data corruption, you have to "unmount" the volume prior to testing.
 When a volume is unmounted, the icon will disappear from the Finder, but the cartridge will remain in the drive.
 To unmount a drive:

 * Type `volumes` to show a numbered list of all Mac volumes
 * Type `unmount` followed by a volume's number to unmount it.